Why you need to be analysing Universal Search

 - Universal Search Share of Voice % is much smaller than ‘Classic’ SoV

 As an increased number of doorways are now being tracked, SoV has diluted.
-However, this also means visibility opportunity has increased.
+However, this also means that visibility opportunity has increased.

 - There has been greater prevalence of YouTube and Pinterest results